-...speak and post on social media on behalf of Thomson Reuters with care and only if we are authorized to do so.
+...speak to the media, participate in public speaking events, or communicate on social media on behalf of Thomson Reuters only if we are authorized to do so.

 We are fully aware of the power of media and our responsibility to use it wisely.
-Our company's stock price, reputation and ability to compete all can be affected by the information we make public.
-By being aware of the risks and not appearing to speak for the company without authorization, we can help make sure the company consistently gets an accurate message across to its intended audience while also exercising our individual right to post independently on social media.
+Our company's stock price, reputation and ability to compete can be affected by the information we make public.
+By being aware of the risks and not appearing to speak on behalf of the company without authorization, we can help make sure the company consistently gets an accurate message across to its intended audience while also exercising our individual right to post on social media.